Skip to main content

 Does Nebraska have a senior property tax freeze or rebate check?

-Not as a separate statewide program on the official Nebraska state pages reviewed for this guide as of March 2026.
-Nebraska’s main senior help is the Homestead Exemption, plus automatic statement credits and a refundable community college credit on the state return.
+Not as a separate statewide program on the official Nebraska state pages reviewed for this guide as of May 6, 2026.
+Nebraska’s main senior help is the Homestead Exemption, plus automatic statement credits and a refundable community college property tax credit on the state return.

 Is the homestead exemption automatic after I turn 65?